kellysmith1008/Refresh/HCD.md

 ## HCD in our Quality Management System
 <img width="473" height="261" alt="CA quality management policy" src="https://github.com/user-attachments/assets/077fbd05-3abf-45fd-b35a-961c10c26e7e" />

 The CivicActions quality management system policy is all about quality delivery.
-In it, we have defined objectives for human-centered design that revolve around our competency as a company in HCD.
-These objectives must be deomstrable as we pursure the ISO 9001 certification and then later CMMI certification, both of which help us not just mature as a company, but also make us eligible for new work.
+In it, we have defined objectives for human-centered design that focus on our company's competency in HCD.
+These objectives must be demonstrable as we pursue ISO 9001 certification and later CMMI certification, both of which help us not only mature as a company but also become eligible for new work.

 ### HCD demonstrated
 <img width="574" height="261" alt="Examples include training, certifications, and prodev" src="https://github.com/user-attachments/assets/db83b4dd-2377-4784-9cdc-823ac7212205" />

 You might be asking, "How can we demonstrate our HCD competency?"
 Providing this HCD training is one way.
-This training is mandatory for all employees so they are aware of what HCD is and how to incorporate it into their practice areas.
+This training is mandatory for all employees to ensure they understand what HCD is and how to incorporate it into their practice areas.
 We share our best practices across the company so that everyone is an HCD advocate.
 But we don't stop there.
-We also expand our certifications outside the design umbrella, bringing our HCD knowledge and expertise into those certifications.
+We also expand our certifications beyond the design umbrella, bringing our HCD knowledge and expertise into them.
 For example, some of our designers are also Drupal Site Builder certified.
 Some of our designers have earned their Certified Professional in Accessibility Core Competencies (CPACC) certifications.
-And we continuously persue professional development options, like taking courses in data science, AI, analytics, and more.
+And we continuously pursue professional development opportunities, such as taking courses in data science, AI, analytics, and more.
 Bringing the HCD lens to these new certifications and courses helps bridge the gap across practice areas here at CA.

 ### QMS relevance
 <img width="573" height="250" alt="HCD is a core component of our QMS" src="https://github.com/user-attachments/assets/fd9b6bbe-8e89-42e5-ae16-8d72d4481e9b" />

 So why is human-centered design a core component of our QMS?
-Well, ISO 9001 emphsizes understanding customer needs, meeting requirements, and improving satisfaction, HCD provides the operational method for doing this consistently.
+Well, ISO 9001 emphasizes understanding customer needs, meeting requirements, and improving satisfaction.
+HCD provides the operational method for doing this consistently.
 HCD:
 * Reduces defects, rework, and downstream risk.
 * Improves consistency and repeatability.
 * Enhances stakeholder engagement and communication.